akeneo/ui-extensions-samples/README.md

 You can ask for specific values to construct the urls thanks to a specific placeholder pattern.
 Let's take an example:

-You want to configure a `simple_button` to open Google Shopping with a search filtered on the product you're on by it's name.
+You want to configure a `link` button to open Google Shopping with a search filtered on the product you're on by it's name.

-You can configure a UI Extension with the following url `https://www.google.com/search?q=%name%&tbm=shop&gl=us`, then we will dynamically put the value of the attribute code `name` when the user will click on the simple button.
+You can configure a UI Extension with the following url `https://www.google.com/search?q=%name%&tbm=shop&gl=us`, then we will dynamically put the value of the attribute code `name` when the user will click on the button.

 Valid placeholders attributes are:
 - attribute of type: `identifier` & `text` only